 Providence’s vision is that the children, in addition to their family group, will experience the providence of the Lord through the unconditional support and care of an extended family.
-Other than the grandmother, aunts, uncles, and cousins, such support will come from people all over the world who want to build relationships with the La Providencia children through mission trips and our Extended Family Adoption program.
+Other than the grandmother, aunts, uncles, and cousins, such support will come from people all over the world who want to build relationships with the La Providencia children through mission trips and our Family Partnership Program program.

 La Providencia’s medical center will not only provide care for the 192 children at La Providencia, but will care for children in the local community and hopefully will eventually act as a HMO for all of the other orphans in the state of Comayagua, Honduras (the state in which La Providencia is located).
 Currently, orphans throughout Comayagua are receiving little or no adequate health care.